WWF/AJPW/NJPW Wrestling Summit: Storylines

 The Wrestling Summit featured twelve professional wrestling matches, some with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
 Wrestlers were portrayed as either heels (those that portray the "bad guys") or faces (the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.

 The main event of the show was originally announced as WWF representative Hulk Hogan taking on one of AJPW's top wrestlers in Terry Gordy, but before the event, the match was changed for undocumented reasons with Stan Hansen taking part instead of Gordy.

-At WrestleMania VI, the Ultimate Warrior defeated Hulk Hogan to win the WWF World Heavyweight Championship just two weeks prior to the Wrestling Summit Show.
+At WrestleMania VI, Ultimate Warrior defeated Hulk Hogan to win the WWF World Heavyweight Championship just two weeks prior to the Wrestling Summit Show.
 The Tokyo Dome show would mark Warrior's first high-profile championship defense.
 In the same vein, Demolition (Ax and Smash) had won the WWF World Tag Team Championship at WrestleMania VI, but their championship was not on the line in the semi-main event.

 NJPW had officially booked Yoshiaki Yatsu to team with Jumbo Tsuruta for the show, but due to an injury King Haku instead teamed with Tsuruta against Mr. Perfect and Rick Martel.
 For unrevealed reasons Jushin Thunder Liger worked the second match of the show instead of Naoki Sano.

 Event

 The officially announced attendance for the show was 53,742, while it was later confirmed that 43,000 tickets were sold, the rest were given away for free.
 Highlights from the show were later shown as part of AJPW's weekly television show on Nippon TV on May 15, May 22, and May 29, 1990.
 The highlights excluded the first match as well as the two matches featuring only NJPW (the second and the seventh match).

 In the opening match the AJPW Gaijin team of Dan Kroffat, Doug Furnas, and Joe Malenko defeated Samson Fuyuki, Tatsumi Kitahara, and Toshiaki Kawada in 11 minutes, 56 seconds by Kroffat pinning Kitahara.

 In the second match of the night Jushin Thunder Liger pinned Akira Nogami for the victory at 8 minutes, 37 seconds.

 Shane McMahon, using the name Shane Stevens, son of WWF owner Vince McMahon, served as the referee for the third match of the night, making the pinfall count as Jimmy Snuka pinned Masa Fuchi to take the victory for himself and Tito Santana over Fuchi and Kenta Kobashi.

 In the fourth match, WWF representative Bret Hart and AJPW light heavyweight mainstay Tiger Mask wrestled to a 20-minute draw, with the time limit expiring as Tiger Mask had Hart covered for a pinfall attempt.
 The 20-minute match was the longest of the show.

-While The Big Boss Man had turned face in early 1990 he still played the role of a heel in the match by being the aggressor in the match, breaking the rules.
-After Jake Roberts pinned the Big Bossman, he put his snake, Damien, on top of the Big Bossman before leaving the ring.
+While Big Boss Man had turned face in early 1990 he still played the role of a heel in the match by being the aggressor in the match, breaking the rules.
+After Jake Roberts pinned the Big Boss Man, he put his snake, Damien, on top of the Big Boss Man before leaving the ring.